-Nearly 40 Years of Experience in Criminal Defense
+Decades of Experience in Criminal Defense

-Misdemeanor and Felony Crimes
+Misdemeanor and Felony Criminal Defense

 Frequently Asked Questions

-“What should I expect when I hire an attorney?”
+What should I expect when I hire an attorney?

-“What should I look for in an attorney?”
+What should I look for in an attorney?

-1. Objective qualifications.
+1. Objective Qualifications

-2. Subjective compatibility.
+2. Subjective Compatibility

-“Can I be released on bail?”
+Can I be released on bail?

-“Do I have to submit to a search?”
+Do I have to submit to a search?

-If the police have a search warrant, you must obey the warrant.
-If the police have probable cause to search, their search will be upheld in court.
-If you resist a lawful search, you may be prosecuted for interfering with the lawful discharge of the officer’s duties.
+Under the constitution you have a right to be free from unreasonable search and seizure.
+However, if the police have a search warrant, you must obey the warrant.
+Moreover, if the police have probable cause, their search will be upheld in court.
+Furthermore, if you resist a lawful search, you may be prosecuted for interfering with the officer’s duties.

 If you are being arrested, the police may conduct a search incident to arrest.
 If you are on probation or parole, you will have agreed to submit to search and seizure any time, day or night, with or without probable cause.

-“What if I am innocent?”
+What if I am innocent?

 You need to pursue a plan that is most likely to convince the prosecutor to dismiss the case.
 Every case is different, and each one that I have had dismissed has taken its own path.